Wisconsin's 13th Senate district: Current elected officials

 The 13th Senate district, in its current borders, crosses three different congressional districts.
-The portion of the district in Dane County falls within Wisconsin's 2nd congressional district, represented by U.S. Representative Mark Pocan; the portions within Columbia County and northern Dodge County are within Wisconsin's 6th congressional district, represented by U.S. Representative Glenn Grothman; the remainder of the district in Dodge, Jefferson, Washington, and Waukesha counties, falls within Wisconsin's 5th congressional district, represented by U.S. Representative Scott L. Fitzgerald.
+The part of the district in Adams County falls within Wisconsin's 3rd congressional district, represented by U.S. Representative Derrick Van Orden.
+The parts of the district in Jefferson County and the southern half of Dodge County fall within Wisconsin's 5th congressional district, represented by Scott L. Fitzgerald.
+All of the remainder falls within Wisconsin's 6th congressional district, represented by Glenn Grothman.

 Past senators

 The district has previously been represented by:

 Note: the boundaries of districts have changed repeatedly over history.
 Previous politicians of a specific numbered district have represented a completely different geographic area, due to redistricting.